Mad cover by Basil Wolverton

 Mad

-In 1952 Harvey Kurtzman established the influential satirical magazine MAD at EC Comics.
-Wolverton was among its pioneers.
-Although his stay was brief and the amount of actual comics low, he still left a remarkable impact behind.
-Originally he was mostly asked to express his trademark skill: drawing ugly faces.
-Kurtzman had commissioned just one hideous face, but Wolverton handed in two illustrations.
-The first one was used in issue #10 (April 1954) for a parody of H. Antoine d'Archy's 'The Face Upon the Floor'.
+Although Wolverton drew stories for a lot of comic books inspired by EC Comics' trailblazing horror, fantasy and mystery comics, he oddly enough was never hired to draw for EC's comic books in this genre.
+Instead, he was commissioned to help out with EC Comics' humor magazine Mad, by chief editor Harvey Kurtzman.
+Kurtzman wanted one drawing of a hideous face, but Wolverton gave him two.
+The first one was used in Mad issue #10 (April 1954) for a parody of H. Antoine d'Archy's 'The Face Upon the Floor'.
 The entire story was drawn by Jack Davis, but the final image of the actual face on the floor was illustrated by Wolverton.
 His second drawing was used on the front cover of Mad's next issue, #11 (May 1954), which parodied Life Magazine's "Beautiful Girl of the Month".
 The eye-catching image featured a blistery, horse-faced hag who laughed her pointy teeth out.
 The anarchic parody cemented Mad's counterculture public image.
 Life actually threatened to sue, but chief editor William M. Gaines sussed them by promising they wouldn't do it again (a promise he broke several times after).
 Wolverton's hideous hag became the most famous 'Mad' cover of all time and impressed numerous young readers.
 Both Robert Crumb and Art Spiegelman remembered this cover vividly as their first memory of Mad, the magazine which would change their outlook on life and later inspire their own comics.

 Inside Mad #11, Wolverton illustrated an article about a fictional "Mad Reader of the Month" election contest.
-It was merely an excuse to draw various contestants with hideous and hilarious goofy faces.
-In the 17th issue (November 1954), Harvey Kurtzman , Will Elder and Wolverton contributed to the advertisement parody 'Meet Miss Potgold'.
+It was merely an excuse to draw various contestants with repulsive but hilarious goofy faces.
+In the 17th issue (November 1954), Harvey Kurtzman, Will Elder and Wolverton made the advertisement parody 'Meet Miss Potgold', which featured various unattractive women, with one of them repeatedly being shown again, not coincidentally the niece of the fictional organizer, Mr. Potgold.
 Several panels of this particular comic had to be retouched because some editors felt they were too sexually suggestive.
 Certain flabby body parts looked too reminiscent of genitals.
 Wolverton once analyzed his style: "Sigmund Freud would probably go raving mad over my stuff.
 Some psychiatrist or editor said my material wasn't fit to publish because it was rife with sex suggestions and symbols. (...)
 It's like the monkey which, if he pounded away for a million years, might accidentally type out the 'Star Spangled Banner' lyrics."

 Three beauties from Topps' 'Ugly Hang-Ups' series.